japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 val se = ia.child.asInstanceOf[ShuffleExchangeExec]
 ----

-With link:spark-sql-properties.adoc#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] Spark internal property enabled (which is on by default), `CollapseCodegenStages` <<insertWholeStageCodegen, finds physical operators with CodegenSupport>> for which <<supportCodegen, whole-stage codegen requirements hold>> and collapses them together as `WholeStageCodegenExec` physical operator (possibly with link:spark-sql-SparkPlan-InputAdapter.adoc[InputAdapter] in-between for physical operators with no support for Java code generation).
+With spark-sql-properties.md#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] Spark internal property enabled (which is on by default), `CollapseCodegenStages` <<insertWholeStageCodegen, finds physical operators with CodegenSupport>> for which <<supportCodegen, whole-stage codegen requirements hold>> and collapses them together as `WholeStageCodegenExec` physical operator (possibly with spark-sql-SparkPlan-InputAdapter.md[InputAdapter] in-between for physical operators with no support for Java code generation).

 [NOTE]
 ====
-`InputAdapter` link:spark-sql-SparkPlan-InputAdapter.adoc#generateTreeString[shows itself with no star in the output] of link:spark-sql-dataset-operators.adoc#explain[explain] (or [TreeNode.numberedTreeString](catalyst/TreeNode.md#numberedTreeString)).
+`InputAdapter` spark-sql-SparkPlan-InputAdapter.md#generateTreeString[shows itself with no star in the output] of spark-sql-dataset-operators.md#explain[explain] (or [TreeNode.numberedTreeString](catalyst/TreeNode.md#numberedTreeString)).

 [source, scala]
 ----